MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 ##Assigning images to Tab Bar Items

-We've added assets to our app; now we can assign them to our tab bar items.
+We've added assets to our app; now we can assign them to our Tab Bar Items.

-When we're done, the tab bar should look like this:
+When we're done, the Tab Bar should look like this:

 ![image](tab_bar_order.png)